 - have suffered a personal injury while at work and wish to claim compensation.

 Advising employees throughout Tenterden, Kent and beyond

 We have offices in Tenterden, Chatham, Maidstone and Gravesend where we can meet you to discuss your requirements.

 We can also offer meetings at your home or via a skype conference call where appropriate.

-We offer an initial appointment to discuss your requirements at a fixed cost of £180 inclusive of VAT.
+We offer an initial appointment to discuss your requirements at a fixed cost of £280 plus VAT.
 After that we can arrange flexible payment terms, including monthly billing to help you budget.